 A student must carry ID to collect the entrance tickets for Colosseum

-Hundreds of towers adorn Romes skyline hiding the crooked quaint streets and uncountable stories of its past.
-Rome is riddled with historical sights and landmarks that stand witness to the splendor of Roman Empire.
-One of its most valued treasures is the grand Colosseum, or otherwise, the Flavian Amphitheatre.
-Standing 50 meters tall, its the largest amphitheater of the Roman era.
-Its height and history are as impressive in person as it is in the photographs.
-It is no surprise; Colosseum is one of the top attractions Rome has to offer.
-Book Colosseum tickets online with priority access will let you access this wonder without lengthy waiting in crowded queues under the intense heat Italian sun.
+Hundreds of towers adorn Rome’s skyline hiding the crooked quaint streets and uncountable stories of its past.
+Rome is riddled with historical sights and landmarks that stand witness to the splendor of the Roman Empire.
+One of its most valued treasures is the grand Colosseum, or otherwise, the Flavian Amphitheater.
+Book Tickets for Colosseum with priority access and get inside this wonder without lengthy waiting in long lines under the heat Italian sun!

-At Do Travel we understand how mishaps and delays can turn even the sunniest day cloudy.
-That is why we design our products to solve your problems before they even occur.
-Booking the skip the line Rome tickets with us will provide you with a fast-track access.
-You'll enter the arena via the Gladiators Gate the side entrance once used by gladiators.
+You'll enter the arena via the Gladiators gate the side entrance once used by gladiators.
 Located on the other side of the amphitheater, this access point is separate from the usual group skip-the-line gate.
-So you'll bypass the long lines (longer these days following increased security), for immediate entry.
-You will be able to appreciate the history behind the tall walls in good humor and a peace of mind by choosing our Colosseum underground tour.
+So, you'll bypass the long lines (longer these days following increased security), for immediate entry.
+You will be able to appreciate the history behind the tall walls in good humor and a peace of mind.

 The shape of the structure is roughly elliptical measuring 188m in length and 156m in width.
 However, the arena floor where the battles took place only measures 76m by 44m.
 The arena floor was made of wooden planks.
 It was only during the shows they covered the floor with sand (arena) taken from Monte Mario hill.
 For special events, they would use a different color sand to mark the occasion.